Livefyre/StreamHub-Android-Reviews-App/README.md

 1. Clone this repo to get the project
 2. Open Android Studio, import the project, and open the directory
  * Optionally you can change the config params for the endpoints under StreamHub-Android-Reviews-App/streamHubAndroidSDK/src/main/java/livefyre/streamhub/Config.java
+2. Ensure that you have the <a href="https://github.com/Livefyre/StreamHub-Android-SDK.git">SDK</a> loaded into your environment
+ * You might have to explictily "File" => "Import Module" and point to the StreamHub SDK location.
 3. Click on the Build Gradle button.
  * Clicking the Run button will open the app in the simulator or device if it is connected.